Chufan1990/path_planning_python/README.md

 open new terminal
 $rviz
 In the RVIZ window, change:
-fixed frame under global option to "world" add a marker and change marker topic to "path_planner_rrt" The environment and the path will be visualized in RVIZ.
+fixed frame under global option to "path_planning" add a marker and change marker topic to "path_planning/viz" The environment and the path will be visualized in RVIZ.